 Speeding – exceeding the posted speed limit, driving too fast for conditions or racing – is an overlooked and dangerous driving behavior that has become the norm for many U.S. drivers.

 Speeding is a contributing factor in traffic fatalities nationwide.
-In 2021, there were 12,330 fatalities in speeding-related crashes, up 8% from 11,428 deaths in 2020 and the number highest since 2007 (Summary of Motor Vehicle Traffic Crashes, National Highway Traffic Safety Administration).
-Speeding-related crashes accounted for 29% of all traffic fatalities in 2021.
+In 2022, there were 12,151 deaths and more than 300,000 injuries caused by speeding-related crashes.
+The 12,151 fatalities was down 2.8% from the year before but 6.3% above the 11,428 fatalities in 2020 (Overview of Motor Vehicle Traffic Crashes in 2022, National Highway Traffic Safety Administration).
+Speeding-related crashes accounted for 29% of all traffic fatalities in 2022.

 Speeding is often one component of aggressive driving, which NHTSA defines as "committing a combination of moving traffic offenses [that] endanger other persons or property."
 Some states have passed aggressive driving laws that delineate these traffic offenses, which include speeding, red-light running, failure to yield, following too closely, improper passing and more.